Meet Esther

 I decided to make different designs of them to look creative and designs that people might like.
 Towards the day of the TREP$ marketplace, there was a huge problem that I needed to face.
 The problem I had was that the paper quillings took too much time.
 It took at least 2-3 hours of making one product, and also I was worried if I made enough of my product or if I was going to need more.
 I was telling my dad and he said that the products I made was enough.
 He encouraged me that it was going to turn out well even though I had a loss.
 I listened to him and decided to sell my product even though I thought, in my opinion, it wasn’t enough.
 On the day of the Marketplace, I was frightened and also terrified.
 I didn’t set up my booth because I was going to set it up with my dad later, but before the Marketplace started.

 I was jealous of my other friends because I thought their booth might be more creative and better than my booth, but I knew that even though I might think of all of these problems, no matter what, I was going to get at least customers that would like my product.
-It was finally time for the Marketplace to start and people started to enter into the gym because that was where the Marketplace was happening.
+It was finally time for the Marketplace to start and people started to enter.
 I was surprised that a lot of people stopped by my booth.
 At the end, I wasn’t sold out, but I had made a lot more money than I expected.
 It was a total success!
 I just felt like a real business woman.
 It was also so fun that I even wanted to do it again next year.
 I will be donating some money to charity because I want to help others.